ARTS & CRAFTS

 Let children string cereal (Froot Loops, Cheerios), macaroni, snipped colored straws, etc. on long shoelaces or pipe cleaners.

 Fill sock halfway with stuffing.
 Little girl lacey anklets work nice.
-Tie open end of sock securely, using a long piece of heavy thread.
+Tie the open end of sock securely, using a long piece of heavy thread.
 Fold cuff down to form bonnet.
-Tie a ribbon around neck of doll.
+Tie a ribbon around the neck of doll.
 Use fabric paint and add eyes, nose, and mouth.